 Aurelio Macedonio Espinosa Jr.

-Aurelio Macedonio Espinosa Jr. died in July 2004 at the age of 97.
+Aurelio Macedonio Espinosa Jr. passed away in July 2004 at the age of 97.
+He served as Neighbors Abroad's president from 1970-71.
 He was a long time resident of Palo Alto and Professor of Spanish at Stanford University.
-Espinosa was born in Albuquerque, New Mexico, in 1907, and moved to Palo Alto in 1910 when his father joined the Stanford faculty.
+Aurelio was born in Albuquerque, New Mexico, in 1907, and moved to Palo Alto in 1910 when his father joined the Stanford faculty.
 He graduated from Palo Alto High School and Stanford University.
 He continued graduate study at the University of Madrid in Spain, completing his Doctorate in 1932.
 He remained in Spain conducting research on linguistics and folklore until 1936, when he accepted a teaching position at Harvard University.
 Commissioned into the US Army in 1942, he spent the next four years at the US Military Academy as an instructor in foreign languages.
 While at West Point, he helped establish the Russian language program.
 In 1946, he returned to Stanford, accepting a position in the Department of Romance Languages, where he remained until his retirement in 1972.
-He served as president of Neighbors Abroad from 1970-71.

 Iraida Busó Espinosa